onigoetz/swagger-doclet/README.md

 	<tr><td>-operationSummaryTags</td><td>This adds additional tags to the set of javadoc tags used for setting the summary for an operation.
 The default set contains summary, endpointName.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

-	<tr><td>-operationNotesTags</td><td>This adds additional tags to the set of javadoc tags used for setting the notes for an operation.
-The default set contains description, notes, comment.
+	<tr><td>-operationNotesTags</td><td>This adds additional tags to the set of javadoc tags used for setting the description for an operation.
+The default set contains description, description, comment.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-fieldDescriptionTags</td><td>This adds additional tags to the list of javadoc tags used for setting the description of model field/methods.
 The default list contains description, comment, return.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>